 Dr. Szilvia Andrelli: property management and maintenance is like holding your loved ones in your arms with care

-Dr. Szilvia Andrelli as a senior property manager for Hungary, has 38 assets under management, representing approximately 591,000 square meters.
+Dr. Szilvia Andrelli as a real estate & customer experience director for Hungary, has 41 assets under management, representing approximately 630,000 square meters.
 Her responsibilities include facility management (maintenance and repair), the supervision of the billing, receivable, and administration processes, and the coordination of energy tenders and capex works.
 She also takes part in various system improvement innovation projects.

 When it comes to customers and property management, Prologis thinks in terms of relationships, not transactions.
 Szilvia regards property operations as a service.
 “A few years ago, I heard at a conference that ‘maintain’ is a compound word derived from Latin.
 The origin is more obvious in French: main = hand, tenir = hold.
 In Hungarian it is ‘hold in your arms’,” she explains.
 This encapsulates her attitude perfectly.
 “I look at property management and maintenance as holding my loved ones in my arms with care.”

-As a property manager at Prologis, Szilvia runs her part of the business like she owns it—because in a sense she does.
+As a real estate & customer experience director at Prologis, Szilvia runs her part of the business like she owns it—because in a sense she does.
 “It is essential in good property management to be aware of the customers’ needs, to think one step ahead, to avoid preventable problems through regular maintenance, to learn from mistakes and, when something breaks down, to make repairs as swiftly as possible so customers can continue working and using the properties undisturbed,” she explains.

 This often requires tidying things up, assessing, analyzing, comprehending, structuring and rationalizing in order to make the operations as efficient as possible and to create added value.
 “The ideal state of property management is when customers do not notice us at all because everything is functioning so smoothly,” says Szilvia.